JahidulPabelIslam/Movies-Management-Angular4-Test/README.md

 # Movies Management

-This app was made to give a quick test to have a play around with AngularIO 5 and see how it is.
+This app was made to get to have a play around with and test AngularIO 5 and see how it is.

 Ths app is to manage a list of movies.